At Holy Spirit College, Bellambi, our curriculum represents a well rounded education in keeping with our Catholic Values.

 Senior field trips to Museum of Human Disease at the University of New South Wales and Rock Platforms.

 Science Week activities.

-In Stage 6 (Years 11 and 12) all subjects offered are electives.
+In Stage 6 all subjects offered are electives.
 These subjects include: Ancient History, Business Studies, Economics, Geography, History Extension (Year 12), Legal Studies, Modern History, Society and Culture and Work Studies.

-At Holy Spirit College the languages that are taught in Year 7 are Chinese Mandarin, Italian, Japanese and French.
+At Holy Spirit College the languages that are taught in Year 7 are Spanish, Italian, Japanese and French.

 Students can then improve on their Language proficiency in Stage 5 and Stage 6, or select to return to Language learning for their senior studies as Beginners in Stage 6.

 Either way, an experience in learning Languages will improve ability across all academic pursuits, increase creativity and enhance social literacy.